-- 1. At least the following IDT participants are required: - a. the person receiving services and supports; - b. court appointed guardian or parents of a minor, if applicable; - c.
-DD Waiver CM; - d. friends requested by the person; - e. family member(s) and/or significant others requested by the person; - f.
-DSP who provide the on-going, regular support to the person in the home, work, or recreational activities; - g.
-Provider Agency service coordinators; and - h. ancillary providers such as the OT, PT, SLP, BSC, nurse and nutritionist, as appropriate. - 2.
-Others the person may want to invite include, but are not limited to: - a. advocate (personal, legal, or corporate); - b. community representatives; - c. interpreter; - d. cultural liaison; - e. school representatives; - f. minister, priest, rabbi, or another spiritual/cultural advisor; - g. co-worker; - h. healthcare practitioner; and - i.
-DDSD representative.
+- 1. At least the following IDT participants are required to contribute: - a. the person receiving services and supports; - b. court appointed guardian or parents of a minor, if applicable; - c.
+CM; - d. friends requested by the person; - e. family member(s) and/or significant others requested by the person; - f.
+DSP who provide the on-going, regular support to the person in the home, work, and/or recreational activities; - g.
+Provider Agency service coordinators; and - h. ancillary providers such as the OT, PT, SLP, BSC, nurse and nutritionist, as appropriate. - i.
+Healthcare coordinator - 2.
+Others the person may want to invite include, but are not limited to: - a. advocate (personal, legal, or corporate); - b. community representatives; - c. interpreter; - d. cultural liaison; - e. school representatives; - f. minister, priest, rabbi, or another spiritual/cultural advisor; - g. co-worker; - h. healthcare practitioner; and

-DD Waiver Service Standards

-Reissue December 28, 2018; Effective date January 1, 2019
+DD Waiver Service Standards Reissue December 28, 2018; Effective date January 1, 2019 Page 65 of 323

-Page 60 of 285